jgonzalezd/jgonzalezd.github.io/_posts/2025-10-22-digging-into-the-current-pattern-in-modern-ruby-on-rails.md

 ---
 layout: post
 title: Digging into the `Current` pattern in modern Ruby on Rails
-tags: [design-patterns, ruby-on-rails]
+tags:
-categories: ["Ruby On Rails", "Software Engineering"]
+- design-patterns
+- ruby-on-rails
+categories:
+- Ruby On Rails
+- Software Engineering
 date: 2025-10-22 15:18 +0000
 ---